metricbutton/mern-booking-app/README.md

 ## Description

-This project is a comprehensive hotel booking application that offers a seamless experience for users.
+A comprehensive hotel booking application that offers a seamless experience for users.
 It includes the following key features:

 1. **User Authentication**
    - Secure login and registration using HTTP cookies and JWT.